testacoutn/releases-test/README.md

 * Set the following full path in the `Class Name` field: </br>
 (Example: com.kidoz.mediation.admob.adapters.KidozAdMobMediationRewardedAdapter)

+    ```
+    Note: for Google Mobile Ads SDK lower than 17.2.0
+      Set the full path in the Class Name field:
+      com.kidoz.mediation.admob.adapters.KidozAdMobMediationRewardedLegacyAdapterr
+    ```

 ## KIDOZ Banner Adapter
 * Set the following full path in the `Class Name` field: </br>
 (Example: com.kidoz.mediation.admob.adapters.KidozAdMobMediationBannerAdapter)
 </br>
-* Please Note: you can change the Kidoz adapter classpath in your project but maker sure the class names you put in the AdMob dashboard correspond to your final adapter location.
+* Please Note: you can change the Kidoz adapter classpath in your project but make sure the class names you put in the AdMob dashboard correspond to your final adapter location.